'Asset Finance' - Lloyds Banking Group

 Our design process always involves the sketching of any solution using pen and paper.
 The process here involved collaborating with the visual designer to try and challenge and/or validate the suggested UX recommendation.
 It also involved liaising with the developers to see if they could envisage front-end or micro-services issues in the UX recommendation to be built around.
 This working practice was mutual and organic - happening as and when, with OldWorld often asked to chip in and help on visual design aspects and development roadblocks.

 The requirements that informed our solution were validated with R.M.'s and B.A.'s to double check that the nuanced details were hard and fast before considerable time and effort went into the design thinking.
 The inhouse testing lab was engaged for user testing with customer users (direct observation and video recording), while colleague users were test with in-person - more guerrilla-style.
 These methods helped to surface issues and validate the solution.

 The work was iterative by nature and the development of the project run in Agile.
 OldWorld's UX design work was in advance and independent of this.
 Our work was designed for the 'end-state' and would then be reigned-in for MVP as per the business prerogative.

 This project was very satisfying as it was primarily professional peers - developers, a visual designer, and Evan at OldWorld covering the UX product design - working together to deliver and build a user-centric solution.
 Aspects of the project management were a reminder that design know-how, inherent thinking and practice, born of years of experience, were not necessarily universally understood.
 Challenges will likely always be faced even in otherwise smooth projects.

 OldWorld gained exposure to the developer-oriented practice - the 'Amigo session' - a method of collectively solving development problems around suggested design solutions.
-Occurring rarely, they allowed design and development skillsets to input on a suggested solution, where alternatives might need to be found for purposes of last-minute scope creep, MVP changes or back-end limitations, such as with micro-services, emerging.
+Occurring rarely, they allowed design and development skillsets to input on a suggested solution, where alternatives might need to be found for purposes of last-minute scope creep, MVP changes, or back-end limitations, such as with micro-services, emerging.
 A tricky balancing act when designing for the user and not the system.